Dimev/slsg/README.md

   due to the lifetime of syntects's ClassStyle::SpacedPrefixed needing to be static

 # Current TODO:
-- have example site also serve as short intro to yassg
+- have example site also serve as short intro to lssg
 - clippy
-- code highlighting
+- code highlighting rules for common language set
-- latex math to mathml(?)
-- cookbook
 - tex (as in, parse a subset of latex)
-- finish dev server (mime types, 404 page)
-- config (actually implement 404 page, minify settings)
 - minification
 - docs
 - Image resizing